 You can also reach Killarney by bus.
 Dublin Coach offers direct bus service to Killarney from Dublin and Limerick, while Bus Eirann offers direct bus service to Killarney from Cork and to Limerick.

-There are several multi-day, family-friendly organized tours on GetYourGuide which stop in Killarney National Park.
-These tours range from 2-10 days and include many other highlights of Southern Ireland, such as the Cliffs of Moher, the Ring of Ketty, the Blarney Castle and more.
+There are several multi-day, family-friendly organized tours which stop in Killarney National Park.
+These tours range from 2-10 days and include many other highlights of Southern Ireland, such as the Cliffs of Moher, the Ring of Kerry, the Blarney Castle and more.

-Day 1 of our Killarney National Park Itinerary with Kids
+Day 1 in Killarney National Park Itinerary with Kids

-As we were driving toward the Killarney NP from the Dingle Peninsula, we stopped in Rossacroo Forest we went for an hour-long walk through an old growth oak forest.
+As we were driving toward the Killarney National Park from the Dingle Peninsula, we stopped in Rossacroo Forest we went for an hour-long walk through an old growth oak forest.

-Day 2 of our Killarney National Park Itinerary with Kids
+Day 2 of our Killarney Itinerary with Kids

 We went for a walk in the rain from the Muckross House to the popular Torc Waterfall.
 Afterwards, we extended our visit by taking a scenic walk along the shores of Muckross Lake.